sokil/php-isocodes/README.md

 ## Locale configuration

-Before using IsoCodes database you need to setup valid locale to get transtions worked:
+Before using IsoCodes database you need to setup valid locale to get translations worked:

 ```php
 <?php